vicary/fresh_graphql/README.md

 };
 ```

+### Directives

+Supported, documentations coming.

+You may read `dev.ts` if you need it now.

 ### Side notes

-1. `@graphql-yoga/common` is chosen for it's simplicity, you may use any GraphQL
+1. `graphql-yoga` is chosen for it's simplicity, you may use any GraphQL servers
-   servers compatible with `@graphql-tools/schema`.
+   compatible with `@graphql-tools/schema`.
 1. `graphql.gen.ts` This is the manifest file generated whenever you make
-   changes to source codes in the `./graphql` directory.
+   changes to source codes in the `graphql` directory.

 ## Sponsorship